 • Education for all levels of goatkeeping: health, shows, classification, breeding, genetics, grooming, milk production, testing, and more!

 • Breeders Directory

-• BCGA works with regional goat associations through the province.
+• BCGA works with regional goat associations throughout the province.

-• Working committees in BCGA are always looking for new members to bring fresh perspectives.
+• Working committees in BCGA are always looking for new members to bring fresh perspectives and projects.

-• A monthly e-newsletter fosters community in the goat industry.
+• Our Facebook page fosters community in the goat industry.

 Education is key for progressive goat breeders

-August 2020- Due to the changes in policy in the Yukon small ruminant producer may be looking to rehome M. ovi positive animals into BC.
+August 2020- Due to the changes in policy in the Yukon, small ruminant producers may be looking to rehome M. ovi positive animals into BC.
 It is critical that known M. Ovi animals not be relocated into areas where wild sheep or goat reside.
 Click here to find out more.

 British Columbia Goat Association (c) , BC Goat Association (c) , bcgoat (c), BC-Goat (c), are copyright of the British Columbia Goat Association.